A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Introduction

-Our contributions are summarized as follows. \begin{enumerate} \item We propose a machine learning approach to solve two-stage linear ARO with binary here-and-now variables and polyhedral uncertainty sets.
-To generate a training set, we solve multiple ARO instances in advance using the CCG algorithm.
-Then, we train machine learning models to predict high-quality strategies for ARO problems that can simplify their solution process. \item We propose a method to reduce the number of distinct target classes the machine learning model is trained on.
-In the realm of ARO, the number of distinct target classes can grow significantly depending on the sampling strategy and the size of the uncertainty sets, making the prediction task difficult.
-Our proposed method helps overcome this challenge. {This method is crucial in our context, and it stands as another distinguishing feature of our work from the context of MICO.} \item We conduct a series of computational experiments involving both synthetic and real-world problems.
+Our contributions are summarized as follows.} \begin{enumerate} \item { We propose a machine learning approach to solve two-stage linear ARO with binary here-and-now variables and polyhedral uncertainty sets.
+Our approach provides a comprehensive solution including high-quality here-and-now decisions, worst-case scenarios associated with these decisions and subsequent wait-and-see decisions.
+Moreover, the machine learning models can be applied to problems with varying dimensions. \item We propose a method to expedite the training data generation process, enhancing our approach's adaptability to shifting environments. \item We propose a method to reduce the number of distinct target classes the machine learning model is trained on.
+This technique enables our approach to effectively address high-dimensional problems and accommodate large uncertainty sets. } \item We conduct a series of computational experiments involving both synthetic and real-world problems.
 The examples we test on include the facility location, the multi-item inventory control and the unit commitment problems.
 We demonstrate that we can obtain high-quality solutions using the proposed method.
 Notably, despite potentially lengthy training periods, the real-time application of our methodology dramatically outspeeds the state-of-the-art algorithms.
 In our experiments, we demonstrate a speed-up of more than 10 million times. \end{enumerate}